congatudo/congatudo-add-on/README.md

 ##
 ## **4. Connect your robot**

-Now you need to connect your robot to your add-on.
+Now you need to connect your robot to your addon.

 1. Ensure your Conga is connected to your WiFi
 2. Access your Conga through SSH (follow this instruction to overpass the root password [here](https://github.com/congatudo/stuff/blob/master/docs/rooting-conga.md))